gloignon/spaghett/README.md

 - `--output_format`: Output format, either `tsv` (default) or `parquet`
 - `--format`: Input format - `documents` or `sentences` (default: `sentences`)
 - `--max_sentence_words`: Split sentences longer than this many whitespace-separated words before scoring (default: disabled)
+- `--min_sentence_words`: Combine sentences shorter than this many whitespace-separated words with the next sentence (default: disabled).
+Sentences are only combined within the same document, and sentence IDs are joined with `+` (e.g., `1+2`)
 - `--left_context_file`: Path to text file for left context (prepended to each sentence)
 - `--top_k`: Number of top predictions to output (default: `3`, use `0` to disable)
 - `--top_k_cf_surprisal`: If set, output counterfactual surprisal for each top-k prediction (pred_alt columns will be token|surprisal)